top of page

 • How am I feeling (emotionally and physically)?

-• What can I control or do about this?
+• What can I control or do about this right now?

 This technique blends emotional awareness with gentle problem-solving, helping you move from reaction to reflection.